acn-qiangchen/sbxservice-infra/docs/architecture/poc_architecture.md

 1. **Cost Optimization**
    - Standard Fargate pricing will apply
    - Additional costs for App Mesh (per hour per mesh endpoint)
+   - Network Firewall costs based on number of firewall endpoints
    - X-Ray has minimal costs for POC workloads
    - API Gateway will use pay-per-use pricing model

 2. **Security**
    - Basic security groups to allow inbound traffic only to required ports
+   - Network Firewall for advanced traffic inspection
    - IAM roles with least privilege for ECS tasks
    - No custom domain or SSL/TLS requirements for the POC phase